irs1318dev/irsattend/README.md

 that the model could provide the information needed by the view, and that sending the information through the middle view-model layer just added complexity and extra work.
+2. Application state can be maintained within a view.
+For example, for a Textual screen with a datatable, we might want to have a list of objects that corresponds to the rows in the databable.
+MVVM or MVP architectures would require that the object list be maintained in the view-model or presentation layer.
+MVF allows us to maintain the object list within the view instead of creating a separate class.
+I still recommend that complex data structures that contain business logic be maintained in the features layer, to avoid mixing business logic into the view and cluttering the view code.
-2. There are no strict rules for where user-triggered events are handled.
+3. There are no strict rules for where user-triggered events are handled.
 If a user-triggered event can be handled in the view-layer with a couple lines of code, that's probably fine.
 User-triggered events are not required to be sent to the features layer.
 That said, the view layer should stay focused on defining the